 Acupuncture actually stretches muscle fibers, signals the brain, disrupts contraction patterns, relaxes muscle fibers and immediately improves oxygenated blood flow.
 The area shifts towards healing.
-The brain suddenly notices an imbalance in the area and centrally signals the area to normalize.
+The brain suddenly notices imbalance in the area being treated and centrally signals the area to normalize.

 In summary, acupuncture therapy helps to improve the blood flow and natural health of our muscles, creating a better environment for postural health, the flow of meridians and the health of vital organs.
-Since the body is an intricate inter-connected system, pathology in one area affects the whole body, especially over time… therefore attending to any one bodily issue benefits overall health.
-Acupuncture benefits musculoskeletal health as well as deeper internal issues, because of the connections through connective tissue.
+Since the body is an intricate inter-connected system, pathology in one area affects the whole body, especially over time… Therefore attending to any one bodily issue benefits overall health.
+Acupuncture benefits musculoskeletal health as well as deeper internal issues, because of the body’s connections.

-Acupuncture stimulates your body’s healing response, which enacts local and systemic self-regulation toward balance (homeostasis.)
+Acupuncture stimulates your body’s healing responses, which enacts local and systemic self-regulation toward balance (homeostasis.)
 Activating your body’s self-healing capacity on a peripheral and central level is a major benefit of acupuncture.